bodgewires/bodgewires.github.io/_posts/2017-02-26-cc110l-demo-nodes.md

 ---
 title: "Getting Air Borne with the CC110L and MSP430"
 excerpt: "A startup project for using the Anaren CC110L and MSP430 with Code Composer Studio"
+header:
   image: /assets/images/unsplash-image-2.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 categories:
   - Update
 tags:
   - MSP430